-Living quiet is the worst punishment to any human being; the dream of being free was just that, an unreachable dream, and in that sense of freedom my mind flew everyday to the world I learned, to the world I dreamed.
+Living quietly is the worst punishment to any human being; the dream of being free was just that, an unreachable dream, and in that sense of freedom my mind flew every day to the world I learned, to the world I dreamed.

 I wanted to be, I wanted to say, I wanted to… Tttttalk and b-be heard; but there was an enemy that knew me from all my life, that took advantage of every moment of weakness to make my surviving a living hell.
 An enemy that made me cry, that made me weak, quiet and submissive.
 Every possibility of nobleness got away from me each day and with that emerged someone completely distant, cold and insecure of everything.

 I talked but my voice didn’t make a sound; mocks accompanied me since I can remember.

 My family and friends laughed at that boy that went nuts every day for wanting to be “normal” like everyone else… The joke that my repetitions caused was my biggest disgrace.

 There was a period of my life when I chose to be transparent… The school, the family and every attempt to be social was true agony.
 Living to survive, silent talking, there was a world and me; me against everything and everyone.

 The question that gave me no answer emerged every instant, will I be eloquent or at least happy one day?
 When will I stop stuttering?

 People are fast to judge and one feels intimidated in any approach with the world.
 Phrases like “easy Erik”, “it’s alright”… But did they even know the nightmare of being a stutterer?

 It was evident that I felt dead while being alive, I used tricks of every shape, taste and colour to cover my stutter, I cried, I beat myself up every moment of my life.
 I always asked myself why me?
 Why me?